chukwukap/zoraTimeLock/README.md

 # ZoraTimeLock

-A Farcaster frame/mini app that enables creators to monetize their future content through time-locked tokens.
-Built on Zora protocol, Ethereum blockchain, and integrated with Farcaster.
+Monetize your future content, today.
+A Farcaster frame that enables creators to tokenize and monetize upcoming content through time-locked tokens.

 ## Features